Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 the following line should appear then:

-	'3.0.0'
+	'3.1.0'
 #Done

-# Watch this repo to get updates.
+# Watch and Fork this repo to get updates.
 I will be posting how to connect Raspberry Pi to PC with ETHERNET CABLE (no internet needed)